 As an NCC student, you have options when transferring to East Stroudsburg University (ESU).

 Using the guides found on this page, you can make the choice that is best for you.
-You may also consult with an ESU transfer admission counselor or your NCC transfer office for additional guidance.
+You may also consult with Alex Lincoln, transfer specialist, or your NCC transfer office for additional guidance.

 Use the following guides to choose NCC courses that match equivalent courses at ESU, or search for requirements of your intended ESU academic degree program.

 - 30-Credit Framework - As a participating institution of the Pennsylvania Transfer and Articulation Center (PATRAC), ESU identified courses that are generally completed during the first and second year of a four-year degree, and will safely transfer to ESU.
-This framework of courses is helpful for NCC students who are uncertain of what academic degree to pursue at ESU.
+This framework of courses is helpful if you are uncertain of what academic degree to pursue at ESU.